appfast-io/docs/docs/BLOCKS/navigation.md

 title: Navigation
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Navigation is a block that allows you to display a navigation on the screen.

 ## Common Properties